 To determine your aircraft type, you can check the Flight Status & Information page for an upcoming flight or refer to the safety card on board.

-United currently accepts Visa, MasterCard, American Express and Discover cards.
+United currently accepts Visa®, MasterCard®, American Express® and Discover® cards.
 We also accept debit cards displaying the Visa or MasterCard logo.
 All charges are billed in U.S. dollars.
-You can also save your preferred credit card to your MileagePlus® account to use as a form of inflight payment.
+You can also save your preferred credit card to your MileagePlus account to use as a form of inflight payment.

 Your payment for Wi-Fi service will appear on your credit card statement as "Inflight Wi-Fi" or "Inflight Wi-Fi – LiveTV."

-Features and restrictions
+United Wi-Fi features and restrictions

 You can only access the internet through United Wi-Fi on one wireless device at a time, unless you purchase access twice using separate credentials.
-On most aircraft equipped with United Wi-Fi, you may switch your internet access from one device to another if you have signed in with a MileagePlus account.
+On all mainline aircraft equipped with United Wi-Fi, you may switch your internet access from one device to another if you have signed in with a MileagePlus account.

 Ensure that your device is connected to the network by selecting “United_Wi-Fi” from the list of available wireless networks on your device.
 Once connected, launch the United app.

 First, you should confirm that the aircraft and your device are Wi-Fi-enabled, and then try disconnecting and connecting again.
-If connection problems persist, we advise contacting your device manufacturer or your company's network administrator for continued support after the flight.
-Please note that the flight crew is not trained to provide technical support for the Wi-Fi system.
+If connection problems persist, consider contacting your device manufacturer or your company's network administrator for continued support after the flight.
+United flight crews are not trained to provide technical support for the Wi-Fi system.

 - Go to Settings and enable Airplane Mode.